Nancy (comic strip): Animation

-Nancy was featured in two animated shorts by the Terrytoons studio in 1942–1943: School Daze and Doing Their Bit.
+Nancy was featured in two animated shorts by the Terrytoons studio in 1942: Doing Their Bit and School Daze.
+A third cartoon, Nancy's Little Theatre, was announced with a release date of October 16, 1942, but seems not to have been completed; Motion Picture Herald was the only trade journal to include it in booking listings, and later pulled it.
+In the cartoons, the character was voiced by Judy Stahr.

 In 1971, several newly created Nancy and Sluggo cartoons appeared on the Saturday morning cartoon series Archie's TV Funnies, which starred the Archie Comic Series characters running a television station.
 Nancy appeared along with seven other comic strip characters: Emmy Lou, Broom-Hilda, Dick Tracy, The Dropouts, Moon Mullins, the Captain and the Kids and Smokey Stover.
 The series lasted one season.
 In 1978, she was also featured in several segments of Filmation's animated show Fabulous Funnies, a repackaging of Archie's TV Funnies material minus the Archie characters wraparounds.

 Foreign versions

 Nancy has been translated into a variety of languages, often with changes to characters' names.
 In Sweden, the strip is called Lisa och Sluggo.
 In French, Nancy is called Philomène in Canada, and Zoé in France, where the strip is called Arthur et Zoé (Arthur being the French name of Sluggo).
 Nancy also appeared on the back cover of the popular Arabic children magazine Majid during the 80s, she was known as Moza while Sluggo was portrayed as her brother Rashoud.
 In Mexico she is known as Periquita, while Sluggo is called Tito.
-In Brazil, Nancy and Sluggo were called Xuxuquinha and Marciano in the 60s and in the following decade as Tico and Teca (Sluggo and Nancy respectively).
+In Brazil, Nancy and Sluggo were called Xuxuquinha and Marciano in the 60s and in the following decade as Tico and Teca (Sluggo and Nancy respectively), while in Italy the strip is called Arturo e Zoe (Sluggo and Nancy respectively).

-Cultural references

-Bushmiller's art work has inspired other artists: